 where it leaves the north side of the parking lot.
 This original loop is still the longest (10 miles) in the network and provides access to all the other trail loops.
 You'll encounter short climbs early for a nice warm up.

 At the first intersection, head right onto the Red Loop

 (1.5 mi) for a few long but gradual descents and climbs that returns to the next corner of the Blue Loop

 .
 A section of rolling climbs leads to a long downhill stretch as the singletrack meanders around the north boundary of the trail network.
 Eventually, the trail will return back to rolling terrain with short hill climbs.

 When you come to it, take the Orange Loop

-for a relatively level jaunt with a few sandy sections before it returns.
-Continue south through the twisting and rolling singletrack to reach the Yellow Loop
+(0.7 mi) for a relatively level jaunt with a few sandy sections before it returns.
+Continue south through the twisting and rolling singletrack to reach the Pink Loop

 .
 There's not anything particularly unique about it, but it does add another 1.6 miles of easy pedaling to the mileage count.
 You'll get a slight descent back to the Blue Loop

 Less than a mile ahead, turn onto the White Loop

 (1.3 mi) for plenty of short, punchy climbs and descents mixed in with some tight corners.
 Follow this up with the nearby Black Loop